vered1986/linker/README.md

 Use the -h or --help option for information.

 ## Resources ##
 Due to space limitations, only the WordNet resource is available in the repository.
+You can get the other resource files in [here](https://drive.google.com/folderview?id=0B0kBcFEBhcbhXzhJY1c4Z2pFSHM&usp=sharing).
-In order to use the other resources:
+In order to use the other resources, or an updated version of the resources we used:

 - Download the resource dump files.
 We used [Wikidata](http://tools.wmflabs.org/wikidata-exports/rdf/), [DBPedia](http://wiki.dbpedia.org/Downloads) and [Yago](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/yago/downloads/), but you can use any other structured resource.